Core Concepts

 Note: "Ready" means CRA Evidence has the information it needs.
 Actual CRA compliance also requires the content of documents to be accurate and complete.

-Quality Scoring (TR-03183)
+Quality scoring (TR-03183)

 CRA Evidence evaluates SBOM quality based on BSI TR-03183 recommendations: